sepsis-omics/tutorials/docs/modules/pacbio/index.md

 - You should see SMRT Portal as one of the instance services on your GVL dashboard.
 - Open up the SMRT portal web link (to the right) and register/log on.

-## Data
+## Input
 We will use a publicly available data-set of PacBio reads from the bacteria *E. coli* (reference link below).
-This has already been added to SMRT Portal for this tutorial.

-## Input
-If using this tutorial during a training session, proceed to the next step (Assembly).
+If this has already been loaded onto SMRT portal (e.g. for use during a workshop), proceed to the next step ("Assembly").

 Otherwise: